mattvenn/simulate_7seg/README.md

 * use pulse to make a single clock
 * try to plot current

+To reduce the long startup time, I've cut most of the subckt out of wrapped_seven_segment.spice.
+The original file is wrapped_seven_segment.spice.complete

 # Questions

 * Can I just leave all the subckt nodes unconnected?
 I am only interested in VGND, VPWR, wb_clk_i and active.